vmware-tanzu/community-edition/.github/PULL_REQUEST_TEMPLATE.md

 ## What this PR does / why we need it
 <!--
-Add detailed explanation of what this PR does and why it is needed.
+Add a detailed explanation of what this PR does and why it is needed.
 -->

-## Details for the Release Notes
+## Details for the Release Notes (PLEASE PROVIDE)
 <!--
 Unless this is a trivial change, we want to know more about your contribution!
 This can even be a TLDR version of the "What this PR does".